UPPMAX/R-matlab-julia-HPC/docs/julia/load_run.md

    julia> exit()
 ```

-!!!
-The Julian modes summary
+!!! note "The Julian modes summary"

     - enter the *shell mode* by typing ``;``
     - go back to *Julian* mode by ``<backspace>``
     - access the *package manager* mode by typing ``]`` in the *Julian* mode
     - use the *help mode* by typing ``?`` in the *Julian mode*

-!!! seealso
+!!! note "See also"

     [More detailed information about the modes in Julia can be found](https://docs.julialang.org/en/v1/stdlib/REPL).